merenlab/merenlab.org/data/micr-obs-future/index.md

 calculate_weighted_coverage.py
 ```

+The output file is available [here](files/weighted_results_with_length.txt.zip) (zipped).

 #### Get overview stats of how many samples per project would stay with different detection and coverage cut-offs

-How many samples per project make it if we only take the samples for which at least one reference genome has at least 10x coverage and at least 0.5 detection (both need to be true for a sample to pass)?
-And do that for different coverage and detection combos.
+How many samples per project would make it if we only took the samples for which at least one reference genome has at least 10x coverage and at least 0.5 detection (both need to be true for a sample to pass)?

+This is what we wanted to know for different coverage and detection combos.
+To find out we wrote the following script.
 ```bash
 nano filter_samples_all_combinations.py
 ```